Charged black holes in Weyl conformal gravity: Introduction

 Again following~\cite{mannheim1991}, for $\gamma=0$ the four parameters of~\eqref{eq:CG_nonrot_metric} are

 where we define

 The blackening factor in this case is:

-This metric acts like a GRS(A)dS metric with its constant term reduced from 1 to $w_0$.
+To ensure that~\eqref{eq:CGRN_metric_2} is asymptotically Minkowski when $\kappa$ and $D_g^2$ are set to zero, we define $w_0$ as the positive root of~\eqref{eq:w0}.~\eqref{eq:CGRN_metric_2} acts like a GRS(A)dS metric with its constant term reduced from 1 to $w_0$.
 It requires an upper limit $D_g^2\leq1$ to avoid an imaginary term in $B(r)$.
 Note that~\eqref{eq:CGRN_metric_1} does not reduce to~\eqref{eq:CGRN_metric_2} in the limit $\gamma\rightarrow0$.
 We therefore need to treat these two metrics separately.
 Henceforth, when we refer to a general $B(r)$, we refer to either~\eqref{eq:CGRN_metric_1} or~\eqref{eq:CGRN_metric_2}.

 The GRRN metric~\eqref{eq:GRRN} has a $1/r^2$ term that is absent in the CGRN metric.
 Thus even with $\gamma=0$ the CGRN metric does \textit{not} reduce to the GRRN(A)dS metric, and further setting $\kappa = 0$ does not recover GRRN.
-This is in direct contrast to the CGS~\eqref{eq:MK_metric} and CG Kerr~\cite{mannheim1991} metrics which \textit{do} reduce to GRS(A)dS and GR\,Kerr\,(A)dS respectively for $\gamma=0$, which for the latter occurs after an appropriate conformal transformation~\cite{yulo2025, VarieschiFlyby}.
+This is in direct contrast to the CGS~\eqref{eq:MK_metric} and CG Kerr~\cite{mannheim1991} metrics which \textit{do} reduce to GRS(A)dS and GR\,Kerr\,(A)dS respectively for $\gamma=0$.
 These further reduce to GRS and GR Kerr respectively when both $\gamma$ and $\kappa$ vanish~\cite{yulo2025, VarieschiFlyby}.
-As these reductions to GR hold for uncharged metrics, they point to how handling charge in CG may be fundamentally different from how it is treated in GR.
+As these reductions to GR hold for uncharged metrics, they point to how handling charge in CG may be fundamentally different from how it is treated in GR~\footnote{We note the existence of papers~\cite{payandeh2012, fathi2020} which claim that a charged black hole metric in CG involves a charge term going as $1/r^2$.
+This claim arises from the assumption that the second-order Poisson equation is viable in the present fourth-order theory, which as stated instead requires a fourth-order Poisson equation~\eqref{eq:4_order}.}.

 As highlighted by Mannheim and Kazanas, Reissner and Nordstr\"{o}m intended to obtain a theory unifying gravitation and electromagnetism.
 Therefore, Mannheim and Kazanas claim that while the $1/r^2$ term in GRRN undesirably gives different behaviours for mass and charge, no such problem is encountered in its conformal counterpart when $\gamma\neq0$~\cite{mannheim1991}.